Thames1990/aardvark/README.md

     - Types of events (measurement types)
 - List of events
   - Shows all events
-  - Shows distance to current position if lastLocation tracking permission is granted
+  - Shows distance to current position
   - Filter or sort events by
     - Distance
     - Measurements